rumbleFTW/math_ops_ffi/README.md

 # Rust & C++ FFI Example

-This repository demonstrates how to call C++ functions from Rust using the Foreign Function Interface (FFI).
+This is a simple demo on how to call C++ functions from Rust using the Foreign Function Interface (FFI).
 It showcases a simple math operations library implemented in C++ and called from Rust. [blog](https://rumbleftw.github.io/posts/ffi-basics-in-rust/)

 ## About FFI